sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/Paper/draft.md

 ![Flowchart of the pipeline's structure. \label{fig:Flowchart}](../Images/Flowchart.png)

-The flow and steps of the pipeline are shown in Figure \autoref{fig:Flowchart}.
-Furthermore, the pipeline is able to return results like the one in Figure \autoref{fig:Final Results}.
+The flow and steps of the pipeline are shown in \autoref{fig:Flowchart}.
+Furthermore, the pipeline is able to return results like the one in \autoref{fig:Final Results}.

 ![Final Frame Compared to a Science Frame. \label{fig:Final Results}](../Images/Overview_Results.png)